viadee/vpav_case_study/docs/JavaDelegateChecker.md

 Java Delegate Checker
 =================================
-Using the Java Delegate Checker, process models can be used to check whether the following conditions apply to Service Tasks, Send Tasks, Receive Tasks, Script Tasks or Business Rule Tasks:
+The Java Delegate Checker processes BPMN models and checks, whether the following conditions apply to Service Tasks, Send Tasks, Receive Tasks, Script Tasks or Business Rule Tasks:
 - No implementation specified
 - Class not found, although specified as implemented